angular/angular/aio/content/guide/image-directive-setup.md

 ## Configure an `ImageLoader`

 A "loader" is a function that generates the [image transformation URL](https://web.dev/image-cdns/#how-image-cdns-use-urls-to-indicate-optimization-options) for a given image file.
-When appropriate, `NgOptimzedImage` sets the size, format, and image quality transformations for an image.
+When appropriate, `NgOptimizedImage` sets the size, format, and image quality transformations for an image.

 `NgOptimizedImage` provides a generic loader as well as loaders for various third-party image services; it also supports writing your own custom loader.